awsdocs/aws-security-hub-user-guide/doc_source/securityhub-partner-providers.md

 **Product ARN:** `arn:aws:securityhub:<REGION>::product/k9-security/access-analyzer`

 k9 Security notifies you when important access changes occur in your AWS Identity and Access Management account\.
-With k9 Security, you can understand the access that each IAM user and role has to critical AWS services and your data\.
+With k9 Security, you can understand the access that users and IAM roles have to critical AWS services and your data\.

 k9 Security is built for continuous delivery, allowing you to operationalize IAM with actionable access audits and simple policy automation for AWS CDK and Terraform\.